Meatballs in Marinara Sauce

 Update: This recipe was originally published in 2017 and has been republished with all new photos.

 I’ve never met a meatball I didn’t like.
 Large, small, over pasta, with sautéed spinach, or on a toothpick.
 I’ll take them all please.

 These Meatballs in Marinara Sauce prove that you don’t need breadcrumbs or parmesan.
 You really don’t.
 I’m going to make a believer out of you today.
 In fact, these meatballs are Whole30, gluten free, and dairy free.

 Garlic, sauteed onion, and plenty of fresh herbs bring this dish to life.
 All my favorite things!

-Plus I’m sharing my super easy marinara sauce as part of this recipe.
-It’s way tastier than a jar of store bought spaghetti sauce and surprisingly simple.
+More good news?
+I’m sharing my super easy marinara sauce as part of this recipe.
+It’s way tastier than a jar of store-bought spaghetti sauce and surprisingly simple.

 If you’re not in the mood for noodles (of any kind) try this recipe over wilted garlic spinach or simply with a side salad.
 Trust me, the meatballs and the sauce are good enough to stand alone.
 I may lick my plate if nobody is looking.

 Of course these are always yummy as an appetizer.
 Add a toothpick to these meatballs and they’re party ready!

 The Easiest Homemade Spaghetti Sauce